Bi-Lagrangian structures and Teichm\"uller theory: Background on Teichmüller theory

-takes values in the smooth (stable) locus of the character variety ${\cal X}(\pi, \PSL_2(\C))$.
-Moreover, it is a local biholomorphism, as first shown by Hejhal \cite{MR0463429}, Earle \cite{MR624807} and Hubbard \cite{MR624819}.
-It is however not a covering map onto its image (\cite{MR0463429}).
-Gallo, Kapovich, and Marden \cite{MR1765706} precisely determined the image of the holonomy map: a homomorphism $\rho: \pi \rightarrow \PSL_2(\C)$ occurs as the holonomy of a complex projective structure if and only if $\rho$ is nonelementary and lifts to $\SL_2(\C)$.
-Here, a representation is called \emph{elementary} if its image is bounded or virtually abelian.
+The holonomy of a complex projective structure on $S$ is always irreducible, so the holonomy map $\mathit{hol}: \CPS \rightarrow {\cal X}(\pi, \PSL_2(\C))$ lands in the smooth locus of the character variety.
+Moreover, it is a local biholomorphism \cite{MR0463429, MR624807, MR624819} (but not a covering map \cite{MR0463429}).
+Gallo, Kapovich, Marden \cite{MR1765706} precisely determined its image: a representation $\rho: \pi \rightarrow \PSL_2(\C)$ is the holonomy of a complex projective structure if and only if $\rho$ is nonelementary and lifts to $\SL_2(\C)$.
+Here, $\rho$ is called \emph{elementary} if its image is bounded or virtually abelian.